-It’s all by boat or by foot.
-At some point you will have to walk!
+It’s all by boat or on foot.
+At some point, you will have to walk!
 We are on our own to get ourselves and our bags a few blocks into town.
 Luckily our hotel is easy to find and we quickly change to go back out and take in some of the sights.

 We walk around and see St. Mark’s Square…

 They all take your breath away in person.
 The pictures don’t even seem to do them justice.

 Early the next morning we take a tour of St. Mark’s Basilica and the Doge’s Palace.

 The history and beauty in these places bring the past alive.

 We are not allowed to take pictures inside, but here a few views from the balcony’s where we can take pictures.

 A Doge is an equivalent to a king in Venetian history.
 Before Italy was unified into a country in 1861, each area had its own government.
 Venice was ruled by the Doge and the palace was the economic and political center of the land.

 I get the feeling from our tour guide that many Venetians would still prefer to be in their own country.